keygen-sh/keygen-api/SECURITY.md

 no matter how much effort we put into system security, there can still be vulnerabilities present.

+**Please disclose vulnerabilities responsibly.
+Contact us at the above email instead of opening an issue.**

 ## Supported Versions

 We only add security updates to the latest `MAJOR.MINOR` version of the